 With the tax route, you’ll need to familiarize yourself with and follow the Generally Accepted Accounting Principles (GAAP) and SEC regulations.
 You can specialize in public, management, or government accounting.

-Many accounting firms have internship programs in place that will help students determine which side of accounting is a better fit.
+Many finance firms have summer accounting internship programs in place that will help students determine which side of accounting is a better fit.

 According to the Bureau of Labor Statistics, the number of accounting jobs is expected to grow 11% over the next decade, which is faster than average.